 Swimming is, without question, an effective way to torch calories.
-And, since swimming is a non-impact sport, it's neutral on common problems areas like the lower back and knees.
+And, since swimming is a non-impact sport, it's neutral on common problem areas like the lower back and knees.
 So if you're plagued by injury, it's a great option for many adults looking for an energy-burning activity.

 But how much of a calorie-burning workout is it, truly?
 And how does it stack up to other endurance activities like running and cycling?